ksanti6/portfolio/DESIGN/Designing_A_Card_Game/65_Game_Rules.md

 ### More Exciting Design
 Looking back at the design of this game, it is quite simple and I think it could use another mechanic or twist to spice up the gameplay.
 As the game stands, there is nothing in particular about the design that sticks in your brain.
 If you were to put this game in a line up with similar games, it would be hard to pick it out.

 I think a mechanic that makes the players engage with each other more would be an ideal add to this game.
 Perhaps making a special pair allows you to swap hands with a different player?
-Or even swap the hands of your oppoenents?
+Or even swap the hands of your opponents?

 ## What I Learned
 I think an important concept I learned from this (besides that card games are not so easy to design ha) is that **the majority of the time players are not going to interact with your design as you intent.**

-When I wrote the first version of the rules, I thought everything was written completely clear and there was no way that a player wouldn't be able to understand what I was trying to teach them.
+When I wrote the first version of the rules, I thought everything was written clearly and there was no way that a player wouldn't be able to understand what I was trying to teach them.
 I quickly learned that wasn't the case.
 This is because the players had none of the context that I had.

 For me, the rules made sense since I knew what I was trying to achieve with them.
 The players did not know any of that.
-Adding in context and better wording to the rules helped push the players to play the game the way I added.
+Adding in context and better wording to the rules helped push the players to play the game the way I intended.

 With the context, it was also important to answer questions initially forgotten.
 For example: what to do when the draw pile is emptied?
 The design has to account for as many possibilities as is reasonably possible.